Rawbert14/agile-project/README.md

 ## Week 25
 ## 4 Mar 2024
-* *8 hours* Minor updated to the code. plus writing for dissertation.
+* *8 hours* Minor updates to the code, plus writing for the dissertation.

 ## 5 Mar 2024
 * *12 hours* FInal draft for all paper, asked for feedback.